-Visiting Jangamwadi Math
+Visiting Jangamwadi Mutt

 Siddhant Shikamani is the name of the philosophy that Veer Shaivas follow.
 It recommends Bhakti as the path to salvation.
 However, the form of Bhakti changes according to the state of Bhakta or devotee.
-To learn more about this read this page on Siddhant Shikhamani.
+To learn more about this read on Siddhant Shikhamani.

 Shivaratri and Diwali are the biggest festivals celebrated here.

-Shivalingas at Jangamwadi Math
+Shivalingas at the Mutt

 If you are wondering, why so many Shivalingas – here is the answer.
 When followers of this sect meet an accidental or unnatural death a Shivalinga is kept here in their memory.
 It is the equivalent of Pind Daan in traditional Hinduism.
-Veer Shaivas or Lingayats as they are sometimes called – donate a Shivalinga at Jangamwadi when someone passed away.
+Veer Shaivas or Lingayats as they are sometimes called, donate a Shivalinga at Jangamwadi when someone passes away.
 Most new Shivalingas are given in the Hindu month of Saavan that falls during the monsoon season.
 This is the month when devotees of Shiva travel to far off Shiva temples and offer prayers.

 How many Shivalingas are there?

-No one knows how many Shivalingas are there in this large Math spread over 50,000 sq feet.
+No one knows how many Shivalingas are there in this large premises spread over 50,000 sq feet.
 Some say, no one can count.
 If I say few lakhs it may be a gross underestimate.